OneSignal/OneSignal-Website-SDK/README.md

 # OneSignal Web Push SDK (mrf version)

-branch from the **marfeel** branch, and merge into it. this branch will be rebased
+branch from the **marfeel** branch, and merge into it.

+this branch will be rebased with OneSignal's OneSignal-Website-SDK master

 generate bundle
 ```sh